ministryofjustice/security-guidance/docs/filming-and-photography-policy.md

 `POLFLM009:` Employee and visitor personal devices, including smartphones, tablets, laptops, smart watches, cameras or any other equipment with camera and video capabilities **SHALL NOT**, under any circumstances, be used to capture photographs or video footage whilst on MoJ premises.

+**Note:** The reason for this ban is because of the risk of a poorly framed picture unintentionally including something sensitive inside the building.

 ### Legitimate photography and video footage requests

 There will be circumstances when there is a business need for filming or photography to take place on MoJ premises.
 In such cases: